 Treasure Island Paint Book.
 Adapted by Rose Halperin.
 Illus., Sid Barron. no date.

-Part of a series “Famous Stories In Paint Books” that also included, Aladdin and the Magic Lamp, Dicken’s Christmas Carol, My Own Paint Book, Alice In Wonderland, The Three Musketeers, Tinker Tiny and Tumble, Under The Big Top, Grimm’s Fairy Tales etc. See below.
+The series “Famous Stories In Paint Books” also included, Aladdin and the Magic Lamp, Dickens’s Christmas Carol, My Own Paint Book, Alice In Wonderland, The Three Musketeers, Tinker Tiny and Tumble, Under The Big Top, Grimm’s Fairy Tales etc. See GALLERY below.

 Action Stories Of The Mounties.
 Compiled by cartoonist George M. Rae.
 1944.